 This entry is a stub

-The exhibit explores their early lives in Mekong, Siam, up to their latter years in North Carolina.
-Pictures, articles, personal belongings, and informative binders from their descendants’ annual reunions help bring Chang and Eng’s life to light.
+The exhibit explores their early lives in Thailand up to their later years in North Carolina.
+Pictures, articles, personal belongings, and informative binders from their descendants’ annual reunions help bring Chang and Eng’s lives to light.

-Their graves are just seven minutes away from the Surry Arts Council.
+Their graves are located a short drive away from the Surry Arts Council.

 Know Before You Go

 This exhibit shares the same address as the Andy Griffith museum.
 However, they share a different entrance.
 You do not need to enter (or pay) for the Andy Griffith section.
 Just simply enter the Chang and Eng exhibit by entering through the doors downstairs outside.
 Please leave a donation in the box.